acabitorg/yamlquotes/README.md

 ## Disclaimer

-The author makes no endorsement of the quotes contained in the example quotes.yml file.
+The author(s) make no endorsement of the quotes contained in the example quotes.yml file.
 Some of theses quotes are included purely for educational purposes, e.g. to dispell misconceptions about a diverse range of historical figures, good, evil and everywhere in between.
 Some quotes may be considered offensive when presented